International No Diet Day

 According to the non-profit organisation ÉquiLibre, 73% of Quebec women want to lose weight and 35% of girls aged nine have already tried to lose weight.
 A study done in 2012 showed that women are two times as likely as men to have negative feelings, such as anxiety, deprivation, and guilt when they eat.

-And to help you eat healthy and with lots of pleasure, I’m also suggesting to you the five following recipes, taken straight from our Healthy with Pleasure Meal Plans.
+To help you eat healthy and with lots of pleasure, I’m suggesting to you the five following recipes, taken straight from our Healthy Meal Plans.